SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 To view this theme, browse to [swedbankpay.github.io][swedbankpay].
 If you'd like to host it locally on your computer, you have two options, manual install or [Docker][docker].
-The Docker installation is the one we recommend and use.
+The Docker installation is the one we recommend to use for its simplicity.

 ### Docker